Laura Michaels' MinGW FAQ

 1. What is MinGW?

 MinGW is a compiler system based on the GNU gcc/egcs projects that compiles code to be run on Win32 (Windows) systems.
 It provides C, C++ and Fortran compilers plus other related tools.
 'MinGW' refers to the "Minimalist" Gnu-Win32 project.
 If you see references to MinGW32 instead of MinGW, they are referring to the same compiler system.
 The project's name change from MinGW32 to MinGW is to prevent the implication that MinGW will only works on 32 bit systems.
 As 64 and higher bit machines become more common, MinGW will evolve to work with them.
 The project was originally started by Colin Peters, was taken over and supervised by Mumit Khan.
 Earnie Boyd and other members of the MinGW mailing lists took over after Mumit.
-It's now kept at Sourceforge and various members of the MinGW mailing lists help to maintain it.
-MinGW uses the Microsoft runtime libraries, distributed with the Windows operating system.
-Unlike other ports of gcc to Windows, the runtime libraries are not distributed using GNU's General Public License.
-You, therefore, do not have to distribute your source code with your programs.
+The original MinGW is now kept at Sourceforge and various members of the MinGW mailing lists help to maintain it.
+MinGW uses the Microsoft runtime libraries distributed with the Windows operating system.

 1. MinGW executables